Jay Fiedler - Needs to prove his shoulder is healthy but would be a solid No. 2 option for a team.

 Willie Middlebrooks (S)

-Brent Alexander - He worked out for the Seattle Seahawks recently and could be a team's No. 3 safety.
+Brent Alexander - He worked out for Seattle recently and could be a team's No. 3 safety.
 Was considering retirement this past summer.

 Kim Herring - Could fill a backup role for a team.